 Why would I need a dental crown?

-“If your teeth are damaged, injured, or simply worn down over time, a crown could be an excellent option to restore the look and function of your smile,” explains Dr. Chris Salierno Tend's Chief Dental Officer.
+“If your teeth are damaged, injured, or simply worn down over time, a crown could be an excellent treatment option to restore the look and function of your smile,” explains Dr. Chris Salierno Tend's Chief Dental Officer.

 “Cavities are an incredibly common dental problem.
 They’re nothing to feel bad about, but they do need to be taken care of quickly, before they do more damage.
-Sometimes, a filling may not be enough to correct the damage left by a cavity—in that case, we’ll use a dental crown.”
+Sometimes, a dental filling may not be enough to correct the damage left by a cavity—in that case, we’ll use a dental crown.”

 Why do I need a dental crown instead of a filling?